canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

       used to define a structure in a way that it can be reused with a schema of either MBR or GPT without modification.

+    - The special value 'mbr', referring to the Master Boot Record of a disk.
+This type has an implied ``filesystem`` type of ``none``, accepts a maximum data size of 446 bytes, and is not recorded as an entry in the partition table.

 id
     (*optional*) A GUID, to be used as a GPT unique partition id.
 This field is unused on MBR volumes.